hussienibrahiem95/ShootingGame/README.md

 # ShootingGame
-Desktop application to help manager and receptionist of the hotel to add/update guest info, display room info, check out and generate bill, add/ delete offers.
+This is game has 2 levels ,player shoot rocks by his ship, game could played with keyboard or mouse, player have health And speed of rocks increase by increasing his score .
-Concepts and tools used: C# , OOP , MysQl .
+Concepts and tools used: C# , OOP , WPF